 3. Besides general health, the next thing you should mind is your scalp health.
 Use a shampoo that gently exfoliates oil and debris from the scalp as well as a conditioner to moisturize scalp and hair.

 4. Trimming is a proven method to grow your hair longer.
-In itself, trimming doesn’t promote growth but it does help prevent breakage and therefore, increase hair length.
+Although in itself trimming doesn’t promote growth, it does help prevent breakage and, therefore, increases hair length.